The Bristol Commons meets 1Relation Sound System at The Trinity Centre

 A clubnight held at The Trinity Centre on Saturday 22nd March.
 The event starts at 22:00.

-We are very excited to be collaborating with 1Relation for this fundraiser event!
+We are very excited to be collaborating with 1Relation for this fundraising event!

-1Relation (pronounced One Relation) are one of the freshest dub sound systems coming out of Bristol.
+1Relation (pronounced One Relation)is one of Bristol's freshest dub sound systems.
 The crew will be showcasing an authentic selection of roots, rocksteady, dub and steppas as well as their own studio productions, with Wilfy Rootikal & Jonny Fisha (KFS) at the controls & the beautiful voice of MC Sista Ina singing above the riddims.

 https://www.instagram.com/thebristolcommons/

-All profits from this event will go to supporting the Bristol Commons as we work towards creating systemic change and building community power in our city.
+All profits from this event will support the Bristol Commons as we work towards creating systemic change and building community power in our city.

 https://thebristolcommons.org/